mor10/OpenAI-API-Building-Front-End-Voice-Apps-with-the-Realtime-API-and-WebRTC-2027322/.course/module-04/README.md

 3. Add state variables for `history`, `isListening`, and tracking refs for suppressed items and history index.
 4. Implement `handleHistoryUpdated` to sync history state and track item indices.
 5. Track speech events in `handleTransportEvent` to update `isListening`.
-6. Handle `conversation.item.created` events to optimistically append new items.
+6. Handle `conversation.item.create` events to optimistically append new items.
 7. Subscribe to `history_updated` events and clean up listeners.
 8. Reset states in `disconnect` and return new properties from the hook.
 9. Import `MessageInput` and `MessageTimeline` components in `RealtimeChat.tsx`.